eminorhan/video-models/README.md

 model = load_model('vit_s_none')
 ```

-This will download the corresponding pretrained checkpoint, store it in cache, build the right model architecture, and load the pretrained weights onto the model, all in one go!
+This will download the corresponding pretrained checkpoint, store it in cache, build the right model architecture, and load the pretrained weights onto the model, all in one go.

 ### Explanations
+**Model types (`x`):**
-`x`: `mae` will instantiate a spatiotemporal MAE architecture (with an encoder and a decoder), `vit` will instantiate a standard spatiotemporal ViT-H/14 architecture.
+* `mae` will instantiate a spatiotemporal MAE architecture (with an encoder and a decoder)
+* `vit` will instantiate a standard spatiotemporal ViT-H/14 architecture.

 If you'd like to continue training the pretrained models on some new data with the spatiotemporal MAE objective or if you'd like to analyze the pretrained MAE models (for example, analyze their video interpolation capabilities), you should use the `mae` option.
 If you'd like to finetune the model on a standard downstream video/image recognition task, or something similar, you should choose the `vit` option instead.

-`y`: `say`, `s`, `kinetics`, `kinetics-200h` represent the full SAYCam dataset, child S only, the full Kinetics-700 dataset, and a 200-hour subset of Kinetics-700, respectively.
+**Pretraining data (`y`):**
+* `say`: the full SAYCam dataset
+* `s`: child S only
+* `kinetics`: the full Kinetics-700 dataset
+* `kinetics-200h`: a 200-hour subset of Kinetics-700

 The models were all pretrained with the spatiotemporal MAE objective using code from [this repository](https://github.com/eminorhan/mae_st).
 The SLURM batch scripts used for training all models can be found [here](https://github.com/eminorhan/mae_st/tree/master/scripts).

+**Finetuning data (`z`):**
-`z`: `none` means the model was not finetuned on anything (you will need to use this option if you choose the `mae` option for `x`), `ssv2-10shot` and `ssv2-50shot` are the 10-shot and 50-shot SSV2 tasks, `kinetics-10shot` and `kinetics-50shot` are the 10-shot and 50-shot Kinetics-700 tasks, as described in the paper.
+* `none`: the model was not finetuned on anything (you will need to use this option if you choose the `mae` option for `x`)
+* `ssv2-10shot`: the 10-shot SSV2 task
+* `ssv2-50shot`: the 50-shot SSV2 tasks
+* `kinetics-10shot`: the 10-shot Kinetics-700 task
+* `kinetics-50shot`: the 50-shot Kinetics-700 task

 The models were again all finetuned with code from [this repository](https://github.com/eminorhan/mae_st).
 The SLURM batch scripts used for finetuning all models can be found [here](https://github.com/eminorhan/mae_st/tree/master/scripts/finetune).

 You can see a full list of all available models by running:
 ```python